Advanced Integrated Myofascial Release Therapy (iMFR) and Soft Tissue Management

 Go to the About page or click here to read more about Alex.

-Go to the Myofascial Release Therapy page menu or click here.
+To go straight to the Integrated Myofascial Release Therapy page click here.

 Pelvic Floor Myofascial Release Therapy